Recommendations

 London's blockbuster exhibitions open now

 Planning a cultural day out in the city?
-From a celebration of Barbie at the Design Museum to immersive installations at Tate Modern, don't miss the biggest exhibitions in London open now.
+From photos capturing the 1980s at Tate Britain to a celebration of Barbie at the Design Museum, don't miss the biggest exhibitions in London open now.

 London is home to one of the most vibrant art scenes in the world.
 Whether you're interested in major international artists, world history or the bright new stars of visual art, there's something on offer for every cultural appetite.